A simple, biblical way for Christian women to overcome anxiety using this daily practice.

 How do we find the peace and calm that our anxious heart desperately needs?
 Distracting ourselves from the thing that’s hurting isn’t a long-term solution.
 And neither is assuming that we aren’t able to be healed and simply must try to survive from one emotional turmoil to the next.

 There is peace to be found in taking our thoughts captive to Christ.
 I love what St. Augustine wrote:

 “Our hearts are restless until they rest in you.”

-The Spiritual Discipline That Makes the Difference
+The Simple Daily Habit That Makes the Difference

 When we spend less time letting our own thoughts take over, put pen to paper and just write through the Word, little by little our hearts and minds are transformed and the peace that Philippians 4:7 talks about works its way into our lives.

 It doesn’t mean we won’t ever struggle again, we live in a fallen world, after all, but simply that we recognize that there is power in the Word through the Holy Spirit to complete the good work that has been started in us.

 When You Start to See Things Change

 Oftentimes, we don’t even realize how much change has taken place until we are faced with yet another trouble, and see that in that trial we are repeating words of Scripture and whispering heartfelt prayers, rather than being pulled down under again.